 Life was humming along, just like I expected it to.
 I had ambitious plans.

 But then, something broke inside my body.
-I became very ill and spent over two years seeing doctors and sampling a variety of drug cocktails, scrambling to get my vitality back.
+I became very ill and spent over two years seeing doctors and sampling a variety of drug cocktails, scrambling to get my vitality back… to no avail.

-Then, I took a trip to COMO Parrot Cay that changed everything – my habits, my diet, my mindset, my skills and priorities, and most of all… my ability to hope.
+Then, I took a trip to COMO Parrot Cay that changed everything – my habits, diet, mindset, skills and priorities, and most of all… my ability to hope.

 That trip absolutely saved my life.

 With yoga twice a day on a breezy pavilion, my personal yoga practice of eight years burgeoned and exploded like confetti.
-I did my first headstand, my first forearm balance, and my first back bend.
+I did my first headstand, forearm balance, and back bend!
+It was amazing.

 I became addicted to the total magic that is meditation.
 Long before science established why meditation works, I experienced the power of meditation and mindfulness.
 Learning how to sit gave me a sense of agency over my body I hadn’t had in a very long time, and I’ve been a daily meditator ever since.